Siam Shade: 1989–2002: Formation and career

 In March 1989, high school friends Hideki (then known as "Chack") and Natchin (then spelled "Natin") formed a band called Power.
 They won the Summer Grand Prix Award at that year's Yokohama High School Hot Wave Festival.
 However, due to many member changes, including the brief enrollment of guitarist Daita, Power disbanded.
 After befriending guitarist Ataru, singer Hideki and bassist Natchin formed a new band with him called Atæru in 1991.

 In 1992, the members met Love Jets vocalist Kazuma at a talent show, and later recruited him as guitarist.
 Drummer A completed the lineup and Atæru began touring, playing small clubs and local venues.
 They changed their name in 1993, settling on Siam Shade.
 The band released a free demo tape on May 1, shortly after which Ataru left.
 In July, Hideki and Natchin called on their former schoolmate and one-time band member Daita to fill in the lead guitar slot.
 The group distributed the single "Doll" in December 1993.
 The band became close with Luna Sea, with Ryuichi Kawamura promoting Siam Shade in 1994 by playing their demo tape on his radio show.

 Siam Shade had another small lineup change in 1994 when A left the band and was replaced by Jun-ji in May, solidifying the group's final lineup.
 Jun-ji was a roadie for Luna Sea drummer Shinya Yamada.
 At the end of the year, the band released their first self-titled album.
+Music writer Takuya Ito wrote that they had already established their signature sound by this point, including the twin vocals between Hideki and Kazuma.
 In 2004, it was named one of the top albums from 1989-1998 in an issue of the music magazine Band Yarouze.

-In October 1995, Siam Shade released their major label debut single "Rain" on Sony Music Entertainment Japan.
-Their second album Siam Shade II followed in November.

-The band burst into the mainstream in late 1996 when "1/3 no Junjō na Kanjō", a single from their latest album Siam Shade IV, was selected as an ending theme for the Rurouni Kenshin anime series.
-The song's popularity led to increased ticket sales, concert DVDs, and television appearances.

-The band continued to release albums and DVDs well into the next decade.
-In 2002, while touring in support of their recently released compilation albums, the band announced that they would be disbanding.
-Siam Shade's ten-year career came to an end on March 11, 2002 at the Nippon Budokan.
-Later that month, the band released their final album, Siam Shade X, a compilation of all their previous releases.